Get This Sales Funnel Custom Built >> Click Here!

 Cost per lead

 Cost per lead (CPL) is a number that shows you how much it costs your company to acquire a new user that is interested in your SaaS product.
 In other words, CPL is how much you need to spend on average to have a new lead subscribe to your newsletter or sign up for your free plan.
-When compared to the cost per click (CPC), CPL is more important as a KPI for decision making.
-CPL measures the true cost of a real business asset, which is a real person who engages with your business and decides to come aboard your app.
+Compared to the cost per click (CPC), CPL is more important as a KPI for decision-making.
+CPL measures the actual cost of a real business asset, a natural person who engages with your business and decides to come aboard your app.

 How to calculate cost per lead.
-CPL is calculated if you divide total ad spend by the number of new leads for a given time.
-While you can use the total ad spend over the total number of leads, it is best practice to attribute lead generation to an ad.
-So, CPL should be calculated separately for each channel, campaign.
+CPL is calculated by dividing total ad spend by the number of new information for a given time.
+While you can use the actual ad spend over the total number of leads, it is best practice to attribute lead generation to an ad.
+So, CPL should be calculated separately for each channel campaign.

 CPL = Total Ad Spend / Total Attributed Leads